German atrocities committed against Polish prisoners of war: Invasion of Poland

 Numerous examples exist in which Polish soldiers were killed after capture.
 Polish historian Szymon Datner listed 64 "instances of Polish prisoners being shot in captivity", and a number of other executions "where there had been some supposed provocation".
 Timothy Snyder, an American historian wrote that over 3,000 Polish POWs were killed in at least 63 separate shooting actions in which they were often forced to take their uniforms off.
 German historian Jochen Böhler also provided the same estimate, writing that the Wehrmacht mass murdered at least 3,000 Polish POWs during the campaign.
 Polish-American historian Tadeusz Piotrowski estimated the victims to be 1,000 POWs executed by the German army in September 1939, several hundred more executed by Gestapo, and about 1,200 members of the National Defense, as well as other volunteers like the post office workers involved in the Defence of the Polish Post Office in Danzig.
 Bob Moore suggested an even higher estimate, writing that "some 10,000 Polish servicemen who should have been considered as prisoners of war died at the hands of their captors during and immediately after the five weeks of war."

 Already on the first day of invasion (1 September 1939), Polish POWs were murdered by the Wehrmacht at: Pilchowice, Czuchów, Gierałtowice, Bojków, Lubliniec, Kochcice, Zawiść, Ornontowice and Wyry.

 Polish historian Tomasz Sudoł notes that several dozen of larger incidents can be documented, and that the number of smaller incidents – such as executions of individual soldiers – is "significant", but hard to estimate.
 With regards to the larger incidents, he mentions, chronologically, the massacres at:

-Monument, in Zambrów, to fallen soldiers of the Polish 71st Infantry Regiment.
-Some of them may have been among victims of the Zambrów massacre.